weirdev/lagern/BackupCore/Notes.md

 			1 = File data only scanned on first backup
 				Changes ignored
-			2 = Scanned only based on metadata heuristics (default behavior when no lists present) Date modified changed so scan
+			2 = Scanned only based on metadata heuristics (default behavior when no lists present) Date modified or length changed so scan
 			3 = Scanned every time regardless of metadata Behavior of 1,2, and 3 when force scan switch is used